GenserDev/command-line-clue/game/notebook.md

 - 'cd ..'    goes up one level
 - 'cd ../..' goes up two levels
 - and so on...

+----------clue 3----------

+New Clue:

+Go to the classrooms in the school.

+Hint: You'll need to go back several directories to reach this location.
+Remember that you can use multiple '../' to go up multiple levels:
+- 'cd ..'    goes up one level
+- 'cd ../..' goes up two levels
+- and so on...

 Location of the crime is still unknown - the room must have been empty when it happened...